 At least 25 hours of this total will consist of formal coursework other than research and dissertation.
-The courses chosen should serve the individual needs of the student, with due attention to breadth and depth of development.
+The courses chosen should serve the individual needs of the student, with appropriate attention to breadth and depth of intellectual development.
 Seminars with the same topic will only count once toward formal coursework requirements.
 Coursework from a previously awarded MS degree may count towards these 25 credits.
 A cumulative average GPA of 3.0 or better must be maintained at all times in graduate coursework approved by the Graduate Oversight Committee or the student's Supervisory Committee, excluding research and dissertation credits.
 The following courses are required of all students seeking a PhD degree in SESE:

 - SES 502 Exploring SESE Research During the first semester in residence for fall admits, all graduate students are required to take this one-hour seminar that is devoted to a weekly series of talks by ASU faculty on their current research.
 Students starting in the spring semester will take this course in the first fall semester of their program. - SES 501 SESE Colloquium All graduate students are required to take the SESE colloquium for at least one semester. - SES 692 or 792 Research Most students will register for research hours during semesters they are actively engaged in research.
 There is no credit requirement for research hours.
 Students who are TA/RA's often use research hours to meet the minimum registration requirement.
 PhD students who wish to seek a Masters in Passing (MIP, see below) should take SES 692 for research until the MIP is completed.
 All other PhD students, such as those who already have an MS or those who will not seek an MIP, should register for SES 792 for research.
-Students should consult with the faculty advisor on how many credit hours of research, if any, should be taken in a given semester. - SES 799 Dissertation During their course of study, students must complete exactly 12 hours of dissertation that involve the preparation of a written dissertation on an original research topic.
+Students should consult with the faculty advisor on how many credit hours of research, if any, should be taken in a given semester.
+Students will receive Y/N or pass/fail grades for research.

+SES 799 Dissertation During their course of study, students must complete exactly 12 hours of dissertation that involve the preparation of a written dissertation on an original research topic.
 Students must be advanced to candidacy before registering for dissertation hours (i.e., the semesters following the oral comprehensive examination).
+Final grades for SES 799 will be entered as Y/N (pass/fail) once a student has successfully defended their dissertation.